gerardroche/sublime-monokai-free/README.md

 }
 ```

-Valid options on all platforms are:
+Available options on all platforms are:

-- "no_bold": Disables bold text
+- `"no_bold"`: Disables bold text.
-- "no_italic": Disables italic text
+- `"no_italic"`: Disables italic text.

 Antialiasing options:

-- "no_antialias": Disables antialiasing
+- `"no_antialias"`: Disables antialiasing.
-- "gray_antialias": Uses grayscale antialiasing instead of subpixel
+- `"gray_antialias"`: Uses grayscale antialiasing instead of subpixel.

 Ligature options:

-- "no_liga": Disables standard ligatures (OpenType liga feature)
+- `"no_liga"`: Disables standard ligatures (OpenType liga feature).
-- "no_clig": Disables contextual ligatures (OpenType clig feature)
+- `"no_clig"`: Disables contextual ligatures (OpenType clig feature).
-- "no_calt": Disables contextual alternatives (OpenType calt feature)
+- `"no_calt"`: Disables contextual alternatives (OpenType calt feature).
-- "dlig": Enables discretionary ligatures (OpenType dlig feature)
+- `"dlig"`: Enables discretionary ligatures (OpenType dlig feature).
-- "ss01": Enables OpenType stylistic set 1.
-Can enable sets 1 to 10 by changing the last two digits.
+- `"ss01"`: Enables OpenType stylistic set 1.
+You can enable sets 1 to 10 by changing the last two digits.

 Windows-only options:

-- "directwrite": (default) Use DirectWrite for font rendering
+- `"directwrite"` (default): Use DirectWrite for font rendering.
-- "gdi": Use GDI for font rendering
+- `"gdi"`: Use GDI for font rendering.
-- "dwrite_cleartype_classic": Only applicable to "directwrite" mode, should render fonts similar to traditional GDI
+- `"dwrite_cleartype_classic"`: Only applicable to "directwrite" mode, should render fonts similar to traditional GDI.
-- "dwrite_cleartype_natural": Only applicable to "directwrite" mode, should render fonts similar to ClearType "natural quality" GDI
+- `"dwrite_cleartype_natural"`: Only applicable to "directwrite" mode, should render fonts similar to ClearType "natural quality" GDI.
-- "subpixel_antialias": Force ClearType antialiasing when disabled at system level
+- `"subpixel_antialias"`: Force ClearType antialiasing when disabled at the system level.

 Mac-only options:

-- "no_round": Don't round glyph widths for monospace fonts when "font_size" is small.
+- `"no_round"`: Don't round glyph widths for monospace fonts when "font_size" is small.

 ### File Icons

-Consider using [FileIcons](https://packagecontrol.io/packages/FileIcons) to incorporate color icons into your sidebar.
-If you prefer greyscale icons, they are also available [here](https://packagecontrol.io/packages/FileIcons%20Mono).
+Consider using [FileIcons](https://packagecontrol.io/packages/FileIcons) to incorporate colorful icons into your sidebar.
+If you prefer grayscale icons, you can find them [here](https://packagecontrol.io/packages/FileIcons%20Mono).
 These icons are compatible with both the Default and Adaptive themes.

 ![FileIcons](monokai-fileicons.webp)

 ### Streamlined Status Bar

-For a minimalist status bar, consider the following steps:
+For a minimalist status bar, follow these steps:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. Choose "Preferences: Settings".

 3. Add the following JSON configuration:

    ```json
    {
        "show_indentation": false,